Adoption Laws in Nevada

 Learn and Understand Nevada Adoption Laws

 Adoption laws differ from state to state.
 These laws, which govern adoption at both state and federal levels, change constantly.
 This can lead to confusion and error when adopting a child.
 Nevada adoption lawyer Eric Stovall knows about Nevada state and federal adoption laws, and he can tell you exactly what you need to know.

 Adoption Consent Laws in Nevada

 In the state of Nevada, both biological parents must consent to an adoption.
 A consent or a relinquishment is irrevocable upon signing.
 A minor parent may execute a relinquishment for adoption and cannot revoke it upon coming of age.
 A consent is not necessary where a court has terminated the parental rights of the parent.
 If the child to be adopted is over the age of 14 years, the child must also consent.
 Consent laws include:

 - When to execute consent.
 Parents can execute consent after 72 hours.
-However, the father can consent before birth of the child if he is not married to the birth mother.
+However, the father can consent before the child's birth if he is not married to the birth mother.

 - How to execute consent.
-Parents must execute consent with two disinterested witnesses also signing and it must be notarized.
-Parents must identify the child and adopting parents, and they must deliver a copy of the consent form 48 hours later to the Welfare department.
-The birth mother must execute the consent before the child is placed in an adoptive home.
+Parents must identify the child and adopting parents and deliver a copy of the consent form 48 hours later to the Welfare department.
+Parents must execute consent with two disinterested witnesses also signing, which must be notarized.
+The birth mother must complete the consent before placing the child in an adoptive home.

 Parties When Adopting a Child

 When adopting a child, there are certain restrictions.
 In Nevada, any adult person who is at least 10 years older than the child can adopt.
 However, married couples must agree to adopt together.
 The parties involved in a typical adoption include the child’s parents, guardian, a child welfare agency or a licensed agency with child-placement services and the adopting parents.

 Nevada does not have a Putative Father Registry.
 However, if there is a known person who considers himself the child’s father, he should receive a termination proceedings notice.
 He must appear at the proceedings to claim parental rights.

 What are the Relevant Adoption Expenses?